wp-plugins/captcha-bank/readme.txt

 == Description ==

 [**WP Captcha Bank - Best Captcha Plugin**](http://tech-banker.com/products/wp-captcha-bank/) is a powerful WordPress shield which allows you to protect your WordPress website from SPAM.
-You can display **Captcha** on Login Form, Registration Form, Comment Form, Admin Comment form, Contact Bank Form and Hide **Captcha** for registered users easily.
+You can display on Login Form, Registration Form, Comment Form, Admin Comment form, Contact Bank Form and Hide for registered users easily.

 It is loaded with more than 50+ settings including advance protection features such as Login Logs, Auto IP Block, Security Protections and much more.

 It is a bullet proof validator allows you to display **captcha** in different formats such as alphabets, digits or both.
-Its an advance protection shield that protects your website from spam by means of **captcha logic**, easily understood by human beings.
+Its an advance protection shield that protects your website from spam by means of logic easily understood by human beings.
 Its a protection method for Website Login, Website Registration and Comment Spam in Blogs which makes it more powerful.

 > #### **Live Demos**